Mikaela/mikaela.github.io/articles/guides/Windows.html.md

 slmgr /rearm
 ```

-to get another 30 days.
-This can be repeated three times so you will get 90 days.
+to get another 30 days (Windows 7 Enterprise gives only 10).
+This can be repeated three times (with Windows 7 Enterprise six) so you will get 90 days.

 To check how many rearms you have left, simply run